 A: There is some scientific information that sleeping on your back during pregnancy may increase certain pregnancy complications.

-There is a condition called "vena cava syndrome" where women close to term who lie on their back can lose conscience.
-This can happen in the operating room during surgery.
-That's why pregnant women during a cesarean section are slightly tilted, to prevent the uterus from compressing the large vein.
+There is a condition called "vena cava syndrome" where women close to term who lie on their back can lose consciousness.
+This can also happen in the operating room during surgery, and that's why pregnant women are slightly tilted during a cesarean section, to prevent the uterus from compressing the large vein.

 Many women believe that blood flow will be reduced through the placenta if they lie on their backs.
 The origin of this belief can be found in some valid research originally performed in the 1960s and 1970s, which demonstrated that blood flow can be compromised when a mother is forced to labor lying flat on her back.
 Compression of the vena cava, a major vessel underlying the uterus, may occur in this position when the mother is in labor.
 This is why women are encouraged to be on their sides, sitting up or walking when they are in labor.

 As far as the possibility of compromising blood flow by sleeping on one's back, this would be highly unusual.

 Contractions themselves reduce blood flow to the baby for a certain portion of the peak of the contraction.
 A healthy term baby can tolerate this stress without difficulty.
 Laboring on one's back may cause fetal compromise when the baby is already stressed, overdue or preterm, exposed to infection, or during a very long labor.